ngoodger/RL-Course-easy21/README.md

-Implementation of assignment for easy21 game as part of Reinforcement Learning Course by David Silver.
+Implementation of easy21 assignment for Reinforcement Learning Course by David Silver.